AntkiewiczGrzegorz1997/Detection_of_Suicide_Ideations/README.md

 ## Requirements

+Because the RAM constraints of the normal Google Colab most of the ipynb notebooks will be run in Google Colab Pro+ which offers up to 50GB of RAM.

 The following packages requirements are only applicable to the codes that are run in python, not Google Colab.

 python==3.8